tianocore/edk2/DuetPkg/ReadMe.txt

 3.1 Create floppy boot disk
   1). enter <Workspace>\DuetPkg directory.
   2).
 Insert a floppy disk to drive
-  3). run "CreateBootDisk.bat floppy a: FAT12" if floppy drive is a: disk.
+  3). run "CreateBootDisk.bat floppy a: FAT12 IA32" if floppy drive is a: disk and Arch to boot is IA32.
+      or
+      run "CreateBootDisk.bat floppy a: FAT12 X64" if floppy drive is a: disk and Arch to boot is X64.
 3.2 Create usb boot disk
   1). enter <Workspace>\DuetPkg directory.
   2).
 Plugin usb disk
-  3). run "CreateBootDisk.bat usb e: FAT16" if usb drive is e: and FAT format is FAT16 or
+  3). run "CreateBootDisk.bat usb e: FAT16 IA32" if usb drive is e: and FAT format is FAT16 and Arch to boot is IA32.
-          "CreateBootDisk.bat usb e: FAT32" if usb drive is e: and FAT format is FAT32 4).
+      or "CreateBootDisk.bat usb e: FAT16 X64" if usb drive is e: and FAT format is FAT16 and Arch to boot is X64. or "CreateBootDisk.bat usb e: FAT32 IA32" if usb drive is e: and FAT format is FAT32 and Arch to boot is IA32. or "CreateBootDisk.bat usb e: FAT32 X64" if usb drive is e: and FAT format is FAT32 and Arch to boot is X64.
+  4).
 UnPlug usb disk and plugin it again.
-  5). run "CreateBootDisk.bat usb e: FAT16 step2" if usb drive is e: and FAT format is FAT16 or
+  5). run "CreateBootDisk.bat usb e: FAT16 IA32 step2" if usb drive is e: and FAT format is FAT16 and Arch to boot is IA32.
-          "CreateBootDisk.bat usb e: FAT32 step2" if usb drive is e: and FAT format is FAT32.
+      or "CreateBootDisk.bat usb e: FAT16 X64 step2" if usb drive is e: and FAT format is FAT16 and Arch to boot is X64. or "CreateBootDisk.bat usb e: FAT32 IA32 step2" if usb drive is e: and FAT format is FAT32 and Arch to boot is IA32. or "CreateBootDisk.bat usb e: FAT32 X64 step2" if usb drive is e: and FAT format is FAT32 and Arch to boot is X64.

 B. Build DUET image on Linux Platform
 ======================================